AlonEirew/event-relation-resources/datasets.md

 Two main settings exist for the event-event relation extraction task

-#### Within Document
-Within Document (WD) event-event relation extraction is the task of identifying event relations between pairs of event mentions within a single document.
+> ℹ️ Within Document (WD) event-event relation extraction is the task of identifying event relations between pairs of event mentions within a single document.

-#### Cross Document
-Cross Document (CD) event-event relation extraction is the task of identifying event relations between pairs of event mentions within a single document and across multiple documents.
+> ℹ️ Cross Document (CD) event-event relation extraction is the task of identifying event relations between pairs of event mentions within a single document and across multiple documents.

+### Lang
+List the languages for which this dataset contains annotations for.

+### License
+While some datasets are free and open, others are more restricted.
+This might be a factor when considering whether to use a particular dataset.

-## Datasets List
+## Datasets
 - [Automatic Content Extraction (ACE)](#automatic-content-extraction-ace)
 - [CaTeRS](#caters-causal-and-temporal-relation-scheme)
 - [EventCorefBank Extension (ECB+)](#eventcorefbank-extension-ecb)